 Dug out the driveshaft again today and split it apart - the front half with the blue line is the part that will be modified/shortened, then the whole assembly will be balanced together.
 This is work that will be outsourced to a driveshaft shop.

-Back at the next day to finish off those last brackets, had the girlfriend's brother there so I got some action shots
+Back at the next day to finish off those last brackets, had my girlfriend's brother that day who took the pictures of the dremel work

 Then the other shock tower, with the bracket removed but before bandfiling.
 I really enjoy this process.
 Maybe next build, I will shave an engine bay...